Native Bird Care & Rescue in Central Oregon

 • Find a local songbird rehabilitator or call your local Fish and Wildlife agency.

-Can humans or pets get Salmonella?
+Can Chickens get Salmonella?

 Why Pine Siskins & Finches?

-Birds share disease wherever they congregate and avian scientists confirm that bird feeders are a location in which disease can be passed to other birds (Adelman et al. 2015; Dhondt et al. 2007; Galbraith et al. 2017; Hernandez et al. 2012, Lawson et al. 2018).
+Birds share disease wherever they congregate, and avian scientists confirm that bird feeders are a location in which disease can be passed to other birds (Adelman et al. 2015; Dhondt et al. 2007; Galbraith et al. 2017; Hernandez et al. 2012; Lawson et al. 2018).

 Many diseases are spread through fecal-oral transmission (meaning the birds accidentally eat poop).